vancluever/terraform-provider-acme/docs/resources/certificate.md

 -> Let's Encrypt publishes details on their profiles at
 <https://letsencrypt.org/docs/profiles/>.

+* `validity_days` (Optional) - The desired validity duration for the certificate, in days (e.g. `7` for 7 days, `90` for 90 days).
+When set,
+  the provider computes `notBefore` and `notAfter` relative to the current time at creation or renewal and includes them in the ACME order.
+Not all ACME CAs support these fields.
+Changing this value triggers a certificate renewal.

 * `revoke_certificate_on_destroy` - Enables revocation of a certificate upon destroy, which includes when a resource is re-created.
 Default is `true`.